-For a "reverse" update, one entry is added: a "Pointer" type entry, containing the terminal's full name.
+For a "Reverse (PRT)" update, one entry is added: a "Pointer" type entry, containing the terminal's full name.

 Note: the signature allows the terminal to check its "Host" type entry.
-If the check fails (i.e. no associated signature or wrong associated signature) the terminal's behaviour during the DNS server update depends on the value of the set-up parameter "If my FQDN already exists" (see Chapter 3.1.2):
+If the check fails (i.e. no associated signature or wrong associated signature) the terminal's behavior during the DNS server update depends on the value of the set-up parameter "Action on Error" (see Chapter 3.1):